Blendify/blender-manual/blender_docs/manual/interface/window_system/workspaces.rst

 .. rubric:: 2D Animation

-:2D Animation: General workspace to work with the Grease Pencil.
+:2D Animation: General workspace to work with Grease Pencil.
 :2D Full Canvas: Similar to "2D Animation" but contains a larger canvas.